 What is a Healthcare KPI?

-A healthcare Key Performance Indicator (KPI) or metric is a well-defined performance measure that is used to observe, analyze, optimize, and transform a healthcare process to increase satisfaction for both patients and healthcare providers alike.
+What is a KPI?
+A healthcare Key Performance Indicator or metric is a well-defined performance measure that is used to observe, analyze, optimize, and transform a healthcare process to increase satisfaction for both patients and healthcare providers alike.
 These metrics are commonly used by care facilities to compare their performance to other care facilities and identify areas of improvement.

 Why Your Business Should Be Using Healthcare Specific KPIs

 In this day and age, healthcare professionals are not only focused on the science behind their area of expertise, but on how to provide the best possible care, ensuring optimal hospital performance, and effectively managing occupancy and costs.
 To do this, most healthcare facilities have transitioned from paper to digital record keeping.
 Patient charts and records are now input into a digital database.
 This reduces the amount of “lost” patient information and makes it easier for care providers to access a patient’s files as they are all kept in one central location.
 While this digital revolution makes things easier for healthcare providers and creates a higher quality of care, it can also provide a quantitative analysis of the operational performance at a hospital or clinic.
 Patient data can be extracted and transformed into healthcare KPIs that can be monitored on a dashboard or provided to executives in the form of reporting.

 Now that you have an idea of the potential behind these digital databases, let’s take a look at the curated healthcare KPI list that we have created for your 2023 reporting.

 Operational Healthcare KPIs

 Operational healthcare KPIs focus on the performance of the healthcare facility.
 Improving on these metrics will help your hospital or clinic increase operational efficiency, in turn optimizing operational costs and increasing patient satisfaction.